neopixl/tech-radar/radar/2025-07-24/moment.md

 ---
 title: moment
 ring: hold
-quadrant: React
+quadrant: react
-tags: [react, react-native, date-time, utilities, deprecated]
+tags: [react, react-native, utilities, deprecated]
 ---
 Moment.js is a JavaScript library for parsing, manipulating, and formatting dates.
 It was widely used in React Native apps for date handling but has been succeeded by modern alternatives like Luxon.
 Moment.js supports a wide range of date operations but is known for its large bundle size and mutable API.